thenewzerov/home-dev-essentials/README.md

 4. Host is going to be `nats-headless.nats.svc.cluster.local`
 5. No auth other settings needed.

+### Docker Registry UI

+This gives you a UI for browsing your docker images.
+The one we deploy is this one:  https://github.com/Joxit/docker-registry-ui

 ### Telemetrygen

 There is a sample telemetry generator app that's installed, mostly to test the observability stuff.
 Feel free to delete it if you don't want it.